Signer #77: William Gould Barker

 A 42-year-old farmer, he appears in a household with spouse, Caroline (#63).
 Like many signers of the Declaration, Caroline and William are recent parents.
 In 1850, they live with children Edward, Emma, Emily, Charles, Robert, and a newborn named Willard.
 In this census, William's birthplace is given as "U.P.C.," an acronym designating the United Provinces of Canada.
 William has hired on a laborer, Calvin Howard, who also hails from Canada, and an English-born female named Mary, who is, most likely, a domestic.

 David's young son Edward joined him on his exodus.
-As an adult, Edward wed Sarah Gould, of Connecticut, and their child William was born in Picton, Ontario, on July 25, 1809 (E. Barker 26).
-I was unable to pinpoint when William immigrated to New York.
+As an adult, Edward wed Sarah Gould, of Connecticut, and their child William, Signer #77, was born in Picton, Ontario, on July 25, 1809 (E. Barker 26).
+I was unable to pinpoint exactly when William immigrated to New York.
 The first record of his being in the United States is that of his marriage, on February, 26, 1834, to Caroline Doty Cornell at the Quaker Meeting House in Clinton Corners, Dutchess County (Bowman 14).
-I think it is telling that William wed within the Quaker community of Dutchess County, the same location from which his grandfather was forced to flee.
+I think it is telling that William wed within the Quaker community of Dutchess County, the same location from which his grandfather and father had been forced into exile.

 The 1840 census for Walworth names a William Barker, in his 30s, as head-of-household: